hendrikmuhs/ccache-action/README.md

 (works for both `ubuntu` and `macos`)

-Ccache/sccache gets installed by this action, if its not installed yet.
+Ccache/sccache gets installed by this action if it is not installed yet.

+Note that using Ccache on Windows is still experimental and [works only in Bash](https://github.com/ccache/ccache/issues/1023).
+Use Sccache for stable Windows support.

 ## Configuration